 The Funds are offered only to United States residents, and information on this site is intended only for such persons.
 Nothing on this web site should be considered a solicitation to buy or an offer to sell shares of the Funds in any jurisdiction where the offer or solicitation would be unlawful under the securities laws of such jurisdiction.

 Mutual fund investing involves risk.
 Principal loss is possible.
-The Scharf Global Opportunity Fund and the Scharf Alpha Opportunity Fund are non-diversified, meaning they may concentrate their assets in fewer individual holdings than a diversified fund.
-Therefore, the Funds are more exposed to volatility than a diversified fund.
+The Scharf Global Opportunity Fund is non-diversified, meaning the Fund may concentrate its assets in fewer individual holdings than a diversified fund.
+Therefore, the Fund is more exposed to volatility than a diversified fund.
 Diversification does not assure a profit, nor does it protect against a loss in a declining market.
-The Funds may invest in securities representing equity or debt.
+The Fund may invest in securities representing equity or debt.
 These securities may be issued by small- and medium-sized companies, which involve additional risks such as limited liquidity and greater volatility.
-The Funds may invest in foreign securities which involve greater volatility, political, economic and currency risks, and differences in accounting methods.
+The Fund may invest in foreign securities which involve greater volatility, political, economic and currency risks, and differences in accounting methods.
 These risks are greater for emerging markets.
-The Funds may invest in exchange-traded fund (“ETFs”) or mutual funds, the risks of owning either generally reflecting the risks of owning the underlying securities held by the ETF or mutual fund.
-The Funds follows an investment style that favors relatively low valuations.
+The Fund may invest in exchange-traded fund (“ETFs”) or mutual funds, the risks of owning either generally reflecting the risks of owning the underlying securities held by the ETF or mutual fund.
+The Fund follows an investment style that favors relatively low valuations.
 Investment in debt securities typically decrease in value when interest rates rise.
 This risk is usually greater for longer-term debt securities.
 Investment in lower-rated, non-rated and distressed securities presents a greater risk of loss to principal and interest than higher-rated securities.
-The Scharf Alpha Opportunity Fund may make short sales of securities, which involves the risk that losses may exceed the original amount invested.
-The Scharf Alpha Opportunity Fund may use leverage which may exaggerate the effect of any increase or decrease in the value of portfolio securities or the net asset value of the Fund, and money borrowed will be subject to interest costs.

 Price to Earnings Ratio is a valuation ratio of a company’s current share price compared to its per-share earnings.